donnasage/github-slideshow/_posts/0000-01-02-donnasage.md

 layout: slide

-title: "Welcome to our Github slide!"
+title: "Welcome to our Changed Github slide!"

 ---